Marriage Advice From A Christian Perspective

 There are no disagreements so important that winning trumps your relationship.
 Even when you face irreconcilable differences doing everything you can to show your partner love and forgiveness is what a marriage that follows after the model that Jesus sets for us calls for.
 When you realize that your number one job in your relationship is to love one another above anything else then the way you face conflict in your relationship will be transformed!

 The next time you face a conflict in your marriage, remember, it’s not about the meat!
 The goal is always finding a path forward that genuinely shows love for one another.
 What a transformational way to approach your marriage!
-May you be one that remembers that love builds up.
+May you be one who remembers that love builds up.

 Amanda Idleman is a writer whose passion is to encourage others to live joyfully.
 She writes devotions for My Daily Bible Verse Devotional and Podcast, Crosswalk Couples Devotional, the Daily Devotional App, she has work published with Her View from Home, on the MOPS Blog, and is a regular contributor for Crosswalk.com.
 She has most recently published a devotional, Comfort: A 30 Day Devotional Exploring God's Heart of Love for Mommas.
 You can find out more about Amanda on her Facebook Page or follow her on Instagram.